 There are three packages offered by Blooom which entitle the user to a certain selection of the features they offer.

 The following are the names and prices of each of these alternatives:

-- Essentials ($95 per year) — This package only includes the personalized portfolio feature offered by the robo-advisor, which consists of researching and defining the account’s portfolio mix, while making the required trades to arrange it following those recommendations.
+- DIY ($45 per year) — This package only includes the personalized portfolio feature offered by the robo-advisor, which consists of researching and defining the account’s portfolio mix, while making the required trades to arrange it following those recommendations.
 Only one retirement account can be registered with this package.

 - Standard ($120 per year) — The Standard package includes the personalized portfolio feature along with automatic rebalancing, withdrawal alerts, and limited access to advisors via e-mail.
 It is the recommended choice for people with a sizable balance, but with only one retirement account to manage.

 - Unlimited ($250 per year) —The Unlimited package is possibly the best choice for individuals with a high account balance and multiple retirement accounts to manage because it includes all the features offered by the Standard package, along with priority access to a financial advisor for further assistance via live chat.

 Account holders are also required to cover the expenses charged by the ETFs or funds included in the account as part of the portfolio mix, even though Blooom aims to pick the funds that charge the lowest expense ratio possible, as long as the degree of diversification required is accomplished.

 Blooom’s fees are paid separately by using a credit card.
 This means that they are not directly debited from the balance of the account.

 - Blooom is a well-established robo-advisor that currently manages more than $3B for its users.